joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 Stakeholder engagement is where you make the invisible visible and where engineering actually matters.

-I owe Paul for this framing, but it's lived experiences that bring it to life.

 Each pillar supports the next.
 Skip one and quality suffers, priorities drift, teams disengage, and engineering becomes a silo.
 But stack them deliberately, and you build something resilient.